 Let me break down what actually matters when it comes to Vitamin C for your skin.

-The Form Matters: L-Ascorbic Acid vs. Everything Else
+The Form Matters: L-Ascorbic Acid vs. Stabilized Derivatives

-There are over a dozen forms of Vitamin C used in skincare: Ascorbyl Palmitate, Sodium Ascorbyl Phosphate (SAP), Magnesium Ascorbyl Phosphate (MAP), Ascorbyl Glucoside, Ethyl Ascorbic Acid, and more.
+There are over a dozen forms of Vitamin C used in skincare: L-Ascorbic Acid, Ascorbyl Palmitate, Sodium Ascorbyl Phosphate (SAP), Magnesium Ascorbyl Phosphate (MAP), Ascorbyl Glucoside, Ethyl Ascorbic Acid, and more.

 Oxidation: The Orange Bottle Problem

-L-Ascorbic Acid is notoriously unstable.
+Raw L-Ascorbic Acid is unstable.
 It oxidises when exposed to air, light, and heat.
-That orange or brownish tint in your serum?
-That's oxidised Vitamin C. It's not just less effective — oxidised ascorbic acid can actually generate free radicals on your skin.
+That orange or brownish tint in your old Vitamin C bottle?
+That's oxidised ascorbic acid.
+It's not just less effective — heavily oxidised L-Ascorbic Acid can actually generate free radicals on your skin.
 The opposite of what you want.

 Concentration: The Sweet Spot

-Clinical studies show that L-Ascorbic Acid is most effective at concentrations between 10-20%.
-Below 10%, the effects are minimal.
-Above 20%, you get increased irritation without additional benefit — the skin can only absorb so much.
+Clinical studies on L-Ascorbic Acid show it's most effective between 10-20%.
+Below 10%, effects are minimal.
+Above 20%, irritation goes up without additional benefit — the skin can only absorb so much.

 What to Actually Look For